 Then, add in enough hot water (make sure it is hot) into the pan until just covered.
 Boil on high for 5 minutes.

 Once it boils, I add that broth into the tin (see how clean the pan is?)
 The tin should be about 80% full.
 To stew the meat, there are three stages.
-The first two are the same: add 3 cups of water into the steamer and cook until the steamer says it’s ready.
-Repeat for stage two.
-After two rounds in the steamer, the broth and meat should be ready.
-The flavors are there and the meat should be soft enough for you to eat.
+The first two are the same: add 3 cups of water into the rice cooker and cook the stew through for stage one and two.
+After two rounds in the steamer, the flavors have developed and the meat should be soft enough for you to eat.
 However, I like my meat really soft to a point where it will almost fall apart when you eat it.

 To get it to that stage, I transfer the whole thing into a high pressure cooker and cook for an additional 35 minutes.
 Again, this stage is optional.